Rogue landlords must be stopped. Here’s how.

 Rogue landlords are back in the news again, with The Guardian and ITV uncovering what many of us already know: that landlords banned from operating in one county or borough simply move to let property elsewhere.

-It’s not just tenants who are affected by rogue landlords like these.
+It’s not just tenants who are affected by landlord issues like this.
 Our entire industry loses – not least the thousands of landlords doing a great job for the families who rent from them.
 Good news stories rarely make headlines, however; reputations stick, and all landlords are tarnished by association.

 Earlier this year, Theresa May’s Government made moves to fix the problem with their new rogue landlord database.
 Six months later, no names have been entered into the database, which is surprising given the estimated 10,500 rogue landlords operating across the UK.